This article has links to products and services we love, which we may make commission from.

 The couple moved to the UK and have been serving Thai food in Edinburgh since then.

-It is recommended that you reserve a table, especially Thursday to Sunday if you don’t want to miss out on Thai with a view.
+It is recommended that you reserve a table, especially from Thursday to Sunday if you don’t want to miss out on Thai with a view.

-Chaophraya is perfect setting for a special family meal, celebration with friends, work event or date night, especially since it is known as the ‘rooftop Thai restaurant in Edinburgh’!
+Chaophraya is the perfect setting for a special family meal, celebration with friends, work event or date night, especially since it is known as the ‘rooftop Thai restaurant in Edinburgh’!

 Southside Thai Restaurants

 If we’re being pedantic, the Teviot Place Ting Thai Caravan is technically in the Southside however, visitors would wander as far as the Meadows so we’ll leave it in the Old Town section and hope that locals give us a pass.

 Passorn (23-23a Brougham Pl) is an award-winning Thai in Edinburgh.